JoakimTeixeira/linux-cheat-sheet/README.md

 ----------------------------------------| -------------
 ifconfig                                | Get network info hostname -I                             | Get IPV4 & IPV6 info
-route                                   | Chek if "default" line has IP, and if so, you can contact servers outside the local network ping **[site]**                         | Check "packet loss" summary to see if you have good internet connection whois **[site]**                        | Get all info about domain names registered on the Internet whois **[site]** \| grep **[word]**     | Search for word inside "whois" command (\| = group commands together) whois **[site]** \| head                | Get first 10 lines of "whois" command
+route                                   | Check if "default" line has IP, and if so, you can contact servers outside the local network ping **[site]**                         | Check "packet loss" summary to see if you have a good internet connection whois **[site]**                        | Get all info about domain names registered on the Internet whois **[site]** \| grep **[word]**     | Search for word inside "whois" command (\| = group commands together) whois **[site]** \| head                | Get first 10 lines of "whois" command